Abhishekdohare/PCA/README.md

 ## Results

 Obtained a PCA Plot showing correlation between a set of samples taken for different genes on the basis of the time point.
-Following are the screenshots of the our test results:
+Following is the screenshot of the our test results:

 ![Test Result Screenshot](https://i.imgur.com/1ibXhRj.jpg)